aimllifetime/advanced_lane_finding/writeup_template.md

 Following are old code result to see where was the problem. last time with smoother and old binary pipeline method.
 ![frame1045](./outputs/frame_1045_no_smooth.jpg)

-after applying explore the HSV color space for yellow and picking up white color mask, here is the kind of okay lane.
+Old code: after applying explore the HLS color space for yellow and picking up white color mask, here is the kind of okay lane.

 ![frame1045_smooth](./outputs/frame_1045_smoothed.jpg)

-** future work if continue when time allowed **
+#### ** future work if continue when time allowed **

 * 1. do further experiments with the color space especially when image has bright ground or shadowed due to strong sunshine. dynamically pick lane search method based on the weather condition.